Your cart is currently empty.

-The Spark training in Pune lets you master the real-time data processing using Spark Streaming, Spark SQL, Spark RDD and Spark Machine Learning libraries (Spark MLlib).
-Also, you will also learn Scala programming, as well as work on three real-life use cases.
-Get the best Spark and Scala course in Pune by the top Apache Spark Experts.
+The Spark training in Pune lets you master the real-time data processing using Spark Streaming, Spark SQL, Spark RDD, Spark Machine Learning libraries (Spark MLlib) etc. Learn Scala programming with real-life projects under the guidance of Apache Spark Experts and clear Cloudera Certification exam.
+Explore the best Spark and Scala course in Pune.

 In Intellipaat’s Apache Spark course, you will learn about:

 Apache Spark training in Pune can be taken by: